Protein has been a hot topic in nutrition for the last few years, and the hype doesn't look like it will die down anytime soon.

 It's much harder to reach this threshold with plant over animal proteins.

-To crunch the numbers, one typical (3.5-ounce) serving of chicken breast contains 2.3 grams of leucine.
-To reach this same threshold, you would need to eat 5.3 ounces (about 2.5 servings) of lentils.
+To crunch the numbers, one typical (3.5-ounce or 100g) serving of chicken breast contains 2.3 grams of leucine.
+To reach this same threshold, you would need to eat 5.3 ounces or 150g (about 2.5 servings) of lentils.

 The same goes for protein powders.
 In whey protein, leucine is about 12%, so 23 grams of whey protein isolate will trigger the 2.5 leucine threshold, whereas in soy protein isolate, it's about 7.8%, so now you need 33 or 34 grams to trigger this threshold.